 So all of this is due to the mistranslation where it says at Matthew 1:16 "Joseph the husband of Mary", when it should say "Joseph the father of Mary".

 When translated to father, this correctly shows 14 generations from the Babylon captivity to the Messiah, it also shows that this genealogy is about Mary the mother of Yahushua the Messiah who was from David's line.

 When looking at the old Aramaic texts of Matthew, there is a word that literally means "protective male", it is this word that translators have made to husband which causes these problems, when it should be father when read in context.
 (You can view this on the Aramaic interlinear here: http://www.peshitta.org/ )

-Mary's Father and her Husband both had the common Hebrew name Joseph, which seems to have helped cause this error and confusion.
+Mary's Father and her Husband both had the common Hebrew name "Joseph"(Yosef), which seems to have helped cause this error and confusion.

-So with the mistranslation, people think Josephs line is went over twice and Mary's line is not went over, which would mean it never fully showed how the Messiah was from David and it has misled some people.
+So with the mistranslation, people think Josephs line is went over twice and Mary's line is not went over at all, which would mean it never fully showed how the Messiah was from David.

 Pay attention to the 2 genealogies from Matthew 1 and Luke 3 and you will see that they do not even match up, showing they're 2 different people even more obviously.

 (Some Modern Christian teachers actually attempt to switch these out and say Matthew 1 is talking about Joseph and Luke 3 is talking about Mary, but that is backwards.
 These teachers see the apparent contradiction and some try to say "heli" was Josephs father-in-law, but that is just an attempt to grab at what they can to try and solve this obvious problem in the English texts.)